 Social Justice Awards

-The City of Holland Human Relations Commission's annual Social Justice Awards recognize individuals and organizations who exemplify the virtues of social justice by promoting equal opportunity and equal access for all residents in the areas of Housing, Education, Employment, and Government/Community Relations.
+The City of Holland Human Relations Commission's annual Social Justice Awards recognize individuals and organizations who exemplify the virtues of social justice by promoting equal opportunity and equal access for all residents in the areas of Housing, Education, Employment, Government/Community Relations, and Health Services.
 The Social Justice Awards also has a Youth category for students age 13-19; winners in this category are determined by the Holland Youth Advisory Council (HYAC).

 “As the City’s Human Relations Commission, we want to celebrate the work of individuals and organizations that address inequity in our community.
 Our goal is to not just promote diversity, equity, and inclusion in our community; but be an active collaborator with our partners in creating a community where all belong.”